-- 1. Inspected transaction supporting documents such as authorization requests, vouchers, invoices, and receipts; - 2.
-Confirmed all requests were authorized by appropriate personnel (i.e., Supervisors, Finance Office, etc.); and - 3.
+- 1. Inspected transaction supporting documents such as authorization requests, vouchers, invoices, and receipts. - 2.
+Confirmed all requests were authorized by appropriate personnel (i.e., Supervisors, Finance Office, etc.). - 3.
+Card holders had training prior to card issuance; and - 4.
 Reconciled amounts listed on supporting documentation to the general ledger.